ChrisDuffley/stationPlaylist/readme.md

 * You can now use Track Dial feature to review columns in a track entry in Studio's main playlist viewer (to toggle this feature, press the command you assigned for this feature).
 * You can now assign a custom command to hear temperature information.
 * Added a checkbox in end of track and song intro alarm dialogs to enable or disable these alarms (check to enable).
 These can also be "configured" from add-on settings.
-* Fixed an issue where pressing alarm dialog command while another alarm dialog is opened would cause another instance of the alarm dialog to appear.
-NVDA will pop up a message asking you to close the previously opened alarm dialog first.
+* Fixed an issue where pressing alarm dialog or track finder commands while another alarm  or find dialog is opened would cause another instance of the same dialog to appear.
+NVDA will pop up a message asking you to close the previously opened dialog first.
 * Added ability to use SPL Controller layer command to invoke SPL Assistant (experimental; consult the add-on guide on how to enable this).
 * In encoder windows, NVDA's time and date announcement command (NVDA+F12 by default) will announce time including seconds.
 * You can now monitor individual encoders for connection status and for other messages by pressing Control+F11 while the encoder you wish to monitor is focused (works better when using SAM encoders).